jekyllgrim/Alice-Toys-of-Madness/README.md

 * Rage Box (replaces Berserk): Regeneration, reduced damage, and, most importantly RAGE!
 You will be locked to using your knife, but it will deal devastating damage.

-* Looking-Glass Mirror (replaces Blursphere): A *true* invisibility.
+* Looking-Glass Mirror (replaces Invisibility aka Blursphere): A *true* invisibility.
 Enemies won't know where you are—until you make some noise by attacking, that is, but even that alert will be only temporary.

 ## How to play